sstaub/LCD/README.md

 ## Installation

 1. "Download":https://github.com/sstaub/LCDi2c/archive/master.zip the Master branch from GitHub.
-2. Unzip and modify the folder name to "sLCD"
+2. Unzip and modify the folder name to "LCD"
 3. Move the modified folder on your Library folder.